 - When Marnie Was There – Hiromasa Yonebayashi and Yoshiaki Nishimura

-For Pete Docter, it’s the 8th nomination and 2nd Oscar after Up.
+For Pete Docter, it’s the 8th nomination and the 2nd Oscar after Up.

 “We are lucky because we can make stuff”.
-Pete Docter encouraged the children to create stuff, to express themselves.
-He sayed inside out is inspired from watching their kids growing up.
+Pete Docter encouraged the children to create stuff to express themselves.
+He said Inside Out is inspired by watching their kids growing up.